jundalisay/spblist/content/en/research/hahnemann/chronic/part-16.md

 ---

-It takes 3-5 days after vaccination before the vaccinated spot becomes inflamed?
+It takes 3-5 days after vaccination before the vaccinated spot becomes inflamed.

 Does not the sort of fever developed - the sign of the completion of the disease - appear even later, when the protecting pock has been fully formed; i. e., on the seventh or eighth day?